taocat/ukai/README.md

 will be divided into pieces of files based on the value of the `block_size` key.
 The `blocks` key is a list of location information of each block.
 Each block can have multiple UKAI remote sotrage endpoint.
-The 'synced' flag shows the status if the block data of the node is up-to-date or not.
+The 'sync_status' value shows the status if the block data of the node is in-sync or out-of-sync.
+0 means in-sync, and 2 means out-of-sync.

+A metadata file can be created with the utility command provided as `create_metadata.py` in the `commands` subdirectory of the distribution.
+For example to generate the same metadata as in the example above, issue the following command.

+    $ PYTHONPATH=${UKAIROOT} python create_metadata.py -s 8000000000 -b 50000000 -n 192.0.2.100 image01

 ### Prepare a Disk Image Files